astronomer/docs/software/houston-api-examples.md

 - `updatedAt`
 - `roleBindings`

-For instance, you can run the following query to retrieve the Deployment's:
+For example, you can run the following query to retrieve the Deployment's:

 - ID
 - Health status